-When you leave the Schengen area, customs will look to make sure you didn’t overstay in the Schengen area past 90 days.
-And if you did stay past the allowed 90 days, there may be consequences, including fines, deportation, and future travel restrictions such as being banned from entering the Schengen area for years.
+When you leave the Schengen area, customs will look to make sure you haven’t overstayed in the area past 90 days.
+If you did stay past the allowed 90 days, there may be consequences, including fines, deportation, and future travel restrictions such as being banned from entering the Schengen area for years.

-For example: If you wanted to visit the following Schengen countries (France, Spain and Italy) and entered the Schengen area via Italy on May 1, you would have to leave the Schengen area by the 90th day, July 29.
+For example: If you wanted to visit the following France, Spain and Italy, and entered the Schengen area via Italy on May 1, you would have to leave the Schengen area by the 90th day, July 29.
 The 180-day rolling clock keeps ticking no matter how many Schengen countries you visit and does not reset when you visit other Schengen countries.

 - May 1st to July 29th = 90 days